maolarte/Aurora/README.md

 ### `process_aurora`

 This script process data collected using Landbot.
-It uses three data sheets
+It uses two data sheets

-- ayudaHumanitaria
+- Feedback Data
-- caracterización
+- Characterization Data

 The steps are: